 Symptoms of keratosis pilaris

 The condition manifests as areas of dry skin with clusters of small, raised bumps.
 The coloration of the bumps can vary, ranging from flesh-tone to red and sometimes brown.
 The condition is more informally known as “chicken skin” because the bumps create a goose-flesh appearance.
 It is common to find it on the upper arms and legs, buttocks and face.
-While the bumps do generally not cause any irritation, more acute cases can cause mild itchiness or sensitivity.
+While the little red bumps do generally not cause any irritation, more acute cases can cause mild itchiness or sensitivity.

 While most people show signs of keratosis pilaris at some point, genetic predispositions increase the likelihood of developing the condition.
 Fair skin and family histories of disorders, such as eczema and asthma, can predict the condition.

 Some lifestyle and environmental factors can affect your susceptibility to developing symptoms.
 The condition is more common in people who suffer from dry skin or obesity.
 Women can also experience it during pregnancy.
 Flare-ups tend to occur during the winter when the air is dry, while the summer can bring some relief.

 Keratosis pilaris can go untreated and not cause any severe health problems.
 While innocuous, those patches of chicken skin can cause patients to be self-conscious of their appearance.
 Fortunately, there are solutions to improve your skin, including home remedies, prescription creams and dermatological treatments.